opencitations/cec/classifier/README.md

 Before running the container, ensure you have:
 - Docker installed on your system
-- Models directory with the following structure [ *Version 1* models required]:
+- Models directory with the following structure:

+*Version 1* models required:
 ```
   models/
   ├── NoSections/